 Mostly, the idea is predicated on the belief that people with disabilities can do energetic bodily things and that all disabilities are visible.
 It also overlooks the natural truth that no longer all snapshots published to Instagram, Facebook, or Twitter are, in fact, current.

 What you publish to social media could be mined and used in opposition to you by some opaque agency is an idea as vintage as social media itself.
 Credit card agencies studied our online posts for years, and we’ve all heard the horror tales of universities and schools looking at candidates’ Twitter and Facebook feeds.
-What makes this ultra-modern plan so poisonous but is that we’re now not talking about a credit score card software getting declined.
+What makes this ultra-modern plan so poisonous is that we’re now not talking about a credit card software getting declined.

 Instead, the problem is a financial gain being pulled out from under someone all due to a poorly taken into consideration Facebook put up.
 Of path, this does not even take into consideration the ability for a new shape of trolling to get up in reaction to the Trump administration’s plan: faux social media money owed set up with the express motive of focused on those receiving incapacity bills and getting them flagged for synthetic fraud.